Admin-7/Mr-Robot-techniques/Guides.md

 # Digital OPSEC guides

-These guides offer succinct advice on various digital operational security ([[OPSEC]]) practices you are likely to encounter as part of your contributions to our efforts.
+These guides offer succinct advice on various digital operational security ("OPSEC") practices you are likely to encounter as part of your contributions to our efforts.

 * [[Connecting to an authenticated Onion service]]
 * [[Signing Git commits using GPG keys]]